 - Finally, let water seep into your mask, then clear it by pressing on the top of the mask, looking upward, and exhaling through your nose.

 All of these skills came back to me fairly quickly– just like riding a bike, except you’re underwater and there’s no bike involved.
+Testing for spell check to work properly.

 A beginner’s paradise offering a combination of large pieces of wreck spread out between coral formations.
 You can see sections of cabins, wash basins, lavatories, etc. as well as the pipe line system that goes with this oil tanker, which was torpedoed in 1942 during World War II by a German submarine.